juunas11/managedidentity-filesharing/README.md

 You'll need to have the .NET Core 3.0 SDK installed.
 You can use any editor with the project, though I used Visual Studio 2019.

-At the time of writing .NET Core 3.0 is in preview.
-If you use VS 2019 Stable (not Preview), you need to enable usage of Preview versions of .NET Core via *Tools -> Options -> Environment -> Preview features -> Use previews of the .NET Core SDK*.
-Once .NET Core 3.0 is released, Stable VS 2019 will be able to use the 3.0 SDK without the setting.

 To enable sign-ins, you need to register an app in your Azure AD tenant.
 If you want to allow any account to sign in as originally intended, make sure to select the following option when creating the app registration: